0chain/zs3server/client-api/README.md

 # Minio ClientAPI
 ![Main-architecture](../assets/main-struture.png)

-This the only component that can communicate with ZS2server and it is protected using API key and API secret Key.
+This is the only component that can communicate with ZS2server and it is protected using the API key and API secret Key.

-It will be used also by the UI component to do al the required function like create bucket, delete bucket and put object etc ....
+It will be used also by the UI component to do al the required function like creating a bucket, deleting a bucket and putting an object, etc ....

-If you are running the components using ``docker-compose`` the client API will be running on port ``3001`` so to access it from your local you can visite ``localhost:3001``
+If you are running the components using ``docker-compose`` the client API will be running on port ``3001`` so to access it from your local you can visit ``localhost:3001``

 This component is also based on the minio Client SDK you can find it [here](https://github.com/minio/minio-go)

 # How to use it?

-There are a couple of function that has been already implementd but we can add more.
+There is a couple of function that has been already implemented but we can add more.

 1. CreateBucket
 2. listBuckets